Social class in the United States: Dual income controversy

 Income is one of the most commonly used attributes of a household to determine its class status.
 The relationship between income, which mostly arises from the scarcity of a certain skill, may however, prove to be more complex than initially perceived.
 While the idea is that income reflects status, household income may just be the product of two or more incomes.

 In 2005, 42% of American households had two or more income earners.
 The vast majority (77%) of households in the top quintile had two or more income earners.
 This means that the majority of household income in the top quintile are the result of two income earners pooling their resources, establishing a close link between perceived affluence and the number of income earners in a given household.
 This raises the question of whether or not the combination of incomes results in higher social status.
 Of course, there is no definite answer as class is a vague sociological concept.

 Sociologist Dennis Gilbert states that it is possible for households to out-earn other households over higher class standing through increasing their number of income earners.
 He furthermore states that household size also played an essential role, as the standard of living for two persons living off one upper middle class personal income may very well be higher than that of a household with four members living off two working class personal incomes.

 The combination of two or more incomes allows for households to increase their income substantially without moving higher on the occupational ladder or attaining higher educational degrees.
-Thus it is important to remember that the favorable economic position of households in the top two quintiles is in some cases the result of combined income, rather than demand for a single worker.
+The favorable economic position of households in the top two quintiles is in some cases the result of combined income, rather than demand for a single worker.

 Education

 Tertiary education (or "higher education") is required for many middle-class professions, depending on how the term middle class is to be defined.
-Tertiary education is rarely free, but the costs vary widely: tuition at elite private colleges often exceeds $200,000 for a four-year program, although financial aid may be significant.
+Tertiary education is rarely free, but the costs vary, widely.
+Tuition at elite private colleges often exceeds $200,000 for a four-year program, although financial aid may be significant.
 On the other hand, public colleges and universities typically charge much less, particularly for state residents.